-A challenging loop brimming with sights at every step.
+The Hamilton Mountain Loop is a challenging hike brimming with sights at every step.
 The climb begins through rich forests, ascends to waterfalls, and then reaches expansive viewpoints higher up.
-With so much packed into a single trail, it's no surprise this is a popular, sometimes crowded outing.
+With so much packed into a single hike, it's no surprise this is a popular, sometimes crowded outing.

 This hike involves plenty of steeps and lots of exposure.
 Keep a close eye on children and pets.

-immediately surrounds visitors in a beautiful forest of Douglas Fir as they climb steadily to a power-line clearing.
-This wide swath provides the first views into the gorge and a peek at nearby Bonneville Dam before heading back into the trees.
+begins by immediately thrusting hikers into a beautiful forest of Douglas fir, from which they must climb steadily to a power-line clearing.
+This broad clearing provides the first views into the Columbia River Gorge and the nearby Bonneville Dam before the trail dives back into the trees.

 At roughly a mile from the trailhead, Hardy Creek feeds a trio of closely spaced waterfalls.
-Up first, a brief connector trail brings hikers to a somewhat limited view of Hardy Falls.
-Ahead, another connector climbs to a railed viewpoint to see Pool of the Winds and Rodney Falls.
-Back on the main trail, the Hardy Creek Bridge curves near the base of the falls for a close view that's complete with cooling spray.
+Up first, a brief connector trail brings hikers to a somewhat-limited view of Hardy Falls.
+Ahead, another connector climbs to a guard-railed viewpoint overlooking Pool of the Winds and Rodney Falls.
+Back on the main trail, the Hardy Creek Bridge curves near the base of Rodney Falls for a close view that's complete with cooling spray.

 After the bridge, a series of switchbacks brings the trail to an intersection with the Hardy Creek Trail

 .
-In the warmer months, this sections fills with ferns, Oregon grape, and thimbleberries.
-And in the fall, the yellow leaves of maple contrast nicely with the bold green of fir trees.
-Keep right to remain on the "more difficult" Hamilton Mountain Trail
+In the warmer months, this section fills with ferns, Oregon grape, and thimbleberries.
+And in the fall, the yellow leaves of maple trees contrast nicely with the bold green of fir.
+Keep right at the junction to remain on the "more difficult" Hamilton Mountain Trail

-Soon the trail passes beneath towering columns of rock.
-In just a moment you'll be climbing to the top along tightly packed switchbacks.
-The steep climb is rewarded by sweeping views from the edge of the cliff face.
+Soon, the trail passes beneath towering columns of basalt as it climbs to the top along tightly packed switchbacks.
+The steep climb is rewarded by sweeping views from the edge of a cliff face.
 This area is referred to as "Little Hamilton Mountain" by locals.

-The trail heads to the left before returning to the crest of the ridge.
-From here the trail alternates between narrow ridge lines and tight switchbacks as it climbs to the summit of Hamilton Mountain.
-At the top, a short spur trail leads right to the actual summit.
+From here, the trail heads to the left before returning to the crest of the ridge, where it alternates between narrow ridgelines and tight switchbacks as it climbs to the summit of Hamilton Mountain.
+At the top, a short spur trail veers right to the actual summit.

-To the left, the trail travels down the ridgeline as it heads to "The Saddle."
+To the left, the trail descends the ridgeline on its way to "The Saddle."
 This viewpoint provides even better views of Mount Hood, Mount Adams, Mount St. Helens, Table Mountain, Bonneville Dam, and the Columbia River.
 It's the end of the Hamilton Mountain Trail

 and a great spot to enjoy lunch if the wind is cooperating.

-down an old road for roughly a mile till it intersects with the Hardy Creek Trail
+down an old road for roughly a mile until it intersects with the Hardy Creek Trail

 near a creek crossing.
-As the name implies you may come across some equestrian riders and even bikers.
+As the name implies, you may come across some equestrians and even bikers.

 The Hardy Creek Trail

 travels along a pleasant valley above Hardy Creek.
-The majority of the trail is spent hiking along rolling terrain beneath a cool forest of alder and conifers.
-A steady descent at the end intersects with the Hamilton Mountain Trail
+The majority of the trail is spent hiking along rolling terrain beneath a cool forest of alder and conifer.
+A steady descent at the end leads to an intersection with the Hamilton Mountain Trail

 .
-From there, turn right and retrace your way pas the waterfalls and back down to the trailhead.
+From there, turn right and retrace your steps past the waterfalls and back down to the trailhead.